Sam-Rowe/justaddapicnic.com/index.md

 We hope you find your next great day out, and if there is somewhere that you know that we haven't yet discovered please tell us by e-mailing suggestions@justaddapicnic.com.
 That way we can share it with everyone else and more people can enjoy an amazing free day out.

 Here are some of the locations we have added recently.
-Otherwise click on the Indoors and Outdoors menu icons to find somewhere great to have a picnic.
+Otherwise click on the Indoors and Outdoors menu items to find somewhere great to have a picnic.